AltronMaxX/reVC/README.md

 ## How can I try it?

 - reVC requires game assets to work, so you **must** own [a copy of GTA Vice City](https://store.steampowered.com/app/12110/Grand_Theft_Auto_Vice_City/).
-- Build reVC or download the latest build:
+- Build reVC or download the latest build from repository [actions](https://github.com/AltronMaxX/reVC/actions).
 - Extract the downloaded zip over your GTA VC directory and run reVC.
-The zip includes the gamefiles and in case of OpenAL the required dlls.
+Download reVC gamefiles from [this](https://github.com/AltronMaxX/reVC-gamefiles/tree/main) repository.

 ## Screenshots